jaideepj2004/Custom-Chat-bot/README.md

+🌟 Overview
-Personal Information Q&A System

-A simple Streamlit-based Q&A application that uses a Retrieval-Augmented Generation (RAG) approach to answer questions about the contents of a user-supplied PDF document.
+The Personal Information Q&A System is a web application built with Streamlit that allows you to upload any PDF document and ask questions about its content.
+It uses a Retrieval-Augmented Generation (RAG) approach to retrieve the most relevant passages and deliver grounded, context-rich answers.
+Instead of pressing Enter, simply click 🔍 Search to apply your query.

-Why RAG?

-Retrieval-Augmented Generation (RAG) combines information retrieval with large-language-model generation to deliver accurate, context-rich answers:

-Grounded Responses: By retrieving relevant passages directly from your document, the system ensures that answers are based on actual content, minimizing hallucinations.

-Efficiency: Embeddings and nearest-neighbor search quickly identify the most pertinent context, reducing the input size for the generative model.

-Scalability: RAG architectures can handle large documents by indexing and searching chunks, rather than processing everything at once.

-Flexibility: The retrieved context can be fed into any downstream LLM, enabling further refinement or summarization of the answer.
-The system extracts sentences from the PDF, embeds them using a pre-trained SentenceTransformer model, and retrieves the most relevant passages in response to a user query.

-Features
+✨ Features

+Feature

+Description

+📄 PDF Upload

-PDF Upload: Upload any PDF document via the Streamlit sidebar.
+Upload and process any PDF document via the sidebar.

-Sentence Extraction: Automatically split PDF text into sentences using NLTK.

-Embeddings: Encode sentences with the SentenceTransformer (all-MiniLM-L6-v2) model.

-Similarity Search: Compute cosine similarity between user queries and document sentences.

-Interactive UI: Highlight relevant passages with confidence-based color coding.
+📜 Sentence Split

+NLTK’s punkt tokenizer splits text into clean sentences.

+🤖 Embeddings

+all-MiniLM-L6-v2 converts text to semantic vectors.

+🔍 Similarity

+Cosine similarity finds the most relevant passages.

+🎨 Interactive UI

+Color-coded relevance with a smooth Streamlit interface.

-Table of Contents
+🛠️ Table of Contents

 Prerequisites

 Installation

-File Structure
+Quick Start

 Usage

+Architecture

 Configuration